Highlighting items with voice (iOS)

 In an app with a multimodal UX, it is always a good idea to accompany voice commands with visual effects in the app.
 For example, if your app displays a list of items, you can add a voice command that will let the user check what items are available.
 And to support such a voice command visually, you can highlight each named item while Alan AI passes through the list.

 In this tutorial, we will add a list of items to our app and create a voice command to go through this list with voice.
-When the AI assistant names an item, this item will be highlighted in the app UI.
+When the AI agent names an item, this item will be highlighted in the app UI.

 What you will learn